-If Raynaud's disease is suspected, medical advice should be sought.
-A referral to a dermatologist may be recommended.
 There is no known way to prevent the development of Raynaud’s disease and there is no known cure for the condition.
 However, episodes can be prevented by avoiding situations that trigger them.
 Practical steps that can help to achieve this include:

 - Keeping warm and maintaining a constant body temperature

 - Wearing gloves and warm socks when out in the cold